vivocha/bot-sdk/README.md

   lambda-bot-filter: lambda-bot-filter-dev-lambda-bot-filter
 ```

-Therefore, **in this example** your filter endpoint to use in the Vivocha Bot configuration console will be:
+Therefore, **in this example**, the filter endpoint to use in the Vivocha Bot configuration console will be:

 `https://abcdef123kwc82.execute-api.us-west-2.amazonaws.com/dev/filter/request`